It’s the way you tell it.

 The logline and the synopsis describe the story without telling it, in a sentence or a couple of paragraphs respectively.
 They are typically included in project proposals or exposés.

 The treatment is a summary of the plot, including some of the most important events, but not all of them.
 Such a brief version of the story describes the same story as the full or finished version, but since this short version does not include the same (amount of) events, it is not the (same) narrative.

 Both synopsis and treatment (and in extreme cases perhaps even the logline) may point out how the narrative works, especially if it is not chronological, but neither actually contains the narrative of the story because neither includes a description of each and every event.

 The step outline describes all the events of the story in narrative order, as a sort of shortened meta-version of the story itself.
 While a logline, a synopsis, a treatment, a step outline, and the finished work may all refer to the same story, only the step outline and the finished work can express the same narrative of that story because they contain the same events without leaving any out.
 And as liars know, leaving out bits of information can change the narrative.

 Perhaps the greatest influence on the way a story is perceived by the audience or reader is the author’s choice of Point of View (PoV).
 Point of view describes from which character’s perspective the story is presented to the audience.
-Hardly any other factor has as significant an effect on the narrative as point of view.
+Hardly any other author choice has as significant an effect on the narrative as point of view.
 Telling the same story from the various points of view of the participating characters creates differing narratives.
 This is the famous Rashomon effect, named after the 1950 film by Akira Kurosawa, which was based on a story by Ryūnosuke Akutagawa.
 Four times the same occurrence is shown, but as recounted by the four participants.
 The four narratives have very different effects on the audience’ understanding of the truth of what actually happened.